matthiasmoe/pandoc_revealjs_workflow/README.md

 ## Setup

+### Install Pandoc

+Download the installer from the [release pages](https://github.com/jgm/pandoc/releases).
+We are using the version 3.6.2 in our current setup

 ### reveal.js

 reveal.js is already added as a submodule in this project.
 It can be initialized by using the command